-Partially downloaded file created by Microsoft Internet Explorer 9 (IE9); saves the contents of a file as it is being downloaded; marks the download as incomplete and enables downloads to be resumed.
+Partially downloaded file created by Microsoft Internet Explorer 9 (IE9) or later; also created by Microsoft Edge, the successor to Internet Explorer; saves the contents of a file as it is being downloaded; marks the download as incomplete and enables downloads to be resumed.

 You can resume partial downloads by double-clicking the PARTIAL file.
 When opened, IE displays the View Downloads window, which shows the list of complete and incomplete downloads.
 From this window, you can click thebutton to resume the download.

 IE creates PARTIAL filenames by appending a compound file extension containing a generated code and the ".partial" extension.
 For example, myfile.zip.owxpco0.partial is an example filename in which IE9 appends the ".owxpco0.partial" compound extension to the original filename myfile.zip.
 When IE9 downloads are complete, the browser removes the appended extension from the filename, leaving only the original filename.